ropensci/drake/README.md

 # Words of caution

-Drake tries to reproducibly track everything and make other obviously good decisions, but there are limitations.
-For example, in some edge cases, it is possible to trick drake into ignoring dependencies.
+With drake, there is room for error with respect to tracking dependencies, managing environments and workspaces, etc. For example, in some edge cases, it is possible to trick drake into ignoring dependencies.
 Please read the "caution" vignette to use drake safely (`vignette("caution")`, also linked from the [CRAN page](https://CRAN.R-project.org/package=drake) under "vignettes").
+For the most up-to-date information on unhandled edge cases, please visit the [issue tracker](https://github.com/wlandau-lilly/drake/issues), where you can submit your own bug reports as well.
+Be sure to search the closed issues too, especially if you are not using the most up-to-date development version.

 # Help and troubleshooting